stelzinga/MF/Management_Framework-Appendix.md

 Databases come in many forms but all do the same: store data.
 Databases have their own manner of connecting and retrieving/entering data.
 Reference to a database depends on the type of database e.g., [Oracle: scheme/table_name], [Oracle: table_name], etc.

 ### Meeting
 Sometimes it is relevant to refer to a meeting that was held in which specific information was shared.
-In this case the reference should show [Meet: Text] in which Text is the Subject of the Meeting's invite mail.
+In this case the reference should show [Meet: Text] or [Cal: Text] in which Text is the Subject of the Meeting's invite mail.

 ### Free Text
 The Reference Indicator can also contain free which acts as a clarification, a question one should ask oneself, e.g.,  [Purely some comment without any value].